Joint UAV Placement and IRS Phase Shift Optimization in Downlink Networks: System Model and Problem Formulation

 We consider a DL system, as shown in Fig. \ref{fig:system_model}, where a BS equipped with $ N $ antennas serves $ K $ single-antenna UEs.
 Suppose that direct links between the BS and UE are obstructed, and an IRS mounted on the UAV, which comprises $ M $ elements, is deployed to assist the system via the reflecting link.
 We denote the set of UE and IRS elements by $ \calK \triangleq \{1,2,\dots,K\} $ and $ \calM \triangleq \{1,2,\dots,M\} $, respectively.
 Without loss of generality, we consider the 3D Cartesian coordinates and assume that the coordinates of the BS, $ \UEk $, and IRS are $ \mathbf{u}_{\BS} = [x_{\BS},y_\BS,h_\BS]^T, \mathbf{u}_{\UE,k} = [x_{\UE,k},y_{\UE,k},0]^T $ and $ \mathbf{u}_{\UAV} = [x_{\UAV},y_{\UAV},\hUAV]^T $, respectively.
 Herein, $ \mathbf{u}_{\BS} $ and $ \mathbf{u}_{\UE,k} $ are assumed to be the coordinates assigned during the time interval.
 Subsequently, the UAV placement is executed by computing the variables $ \mathbf{u}_{\UAV} $ using an optimization algorithm.

 To accelerate the application of a UAV-mounted IRS, we further consider the radiation pattern of the IRS which is modeled as in \cite{IRS_channel_model}, i.e.,

 where $ \theta $ and $ \varphi $ are the elevation and azimuth angles from the IRS to the BS/UE direction.
-It is noteworthy that the radiation pattern of the IRS is applied in horizontal directions, i.e., $\varphi\in [0,2\pi]$.
-For simplicity, we omit the argument $\varphi$ of function $ F(\theta,\varphi) $ in \eqref{eq: rad. pat.}, hereinafter, i.e., we use $ F(\theta) $ instead of $ F(\theta,\varphi) $.
+It is noteworthy that the radiation pattern of the IRS is constant across different azimuth angles.
+For simplicity, we omit the argument $\varphi$ of function $ F(\theta,\varphi) $ in \eqref{eq: rad. pat.}, hereafter, i.e., we use $ F(\theta) $ instead of $ F(\theta,\varphi) $.
 Therefore, the channels between the BS and IRS, as well as between IRS and $ \UEk $ can be modeled as

 Herein, $ \beta_0$ and $ \beta_k$ denote the path loss, whereas $\bG \in \mathbb{C}^{M \times N} $ and $ \bg_k \in \mathbb{C}^{M \times 1}$ denote the small-scale fading of links $ \BS - \UAV $ and $\UAV- \UEk $, respectively.
-Note that the small-scale fading is considered to be static during each coherence interval, while the path loss changes much more slowly, which is reasonable since the distances between the users, the BS, and the UAV are much larger than the distance between the BS antennas and between the IRS elements \mbox{\cite{rappaBook}}.
+Note that the small-scale fading is considered to be static during each coherence interval, while the path loss changes much more slowly, which is reasonable since the distances between the users, the BS, and the UAV are much larger than the distance between the BS antennas and between the IRS elements \cite{rappaBook}.
 Accordingly, $ \beta_0 $ and $ \beta_k $ are defined as

 where $ c_0 $ is the reference path loss at a distance of $ 1 $m. $ \alpha_0 $ and $ \alpha_{k},\;\forall k\in\mathcal{K} $ are the path loss exponents of links $ \BS - \UAV $ and $\UAV- \UEk $, respectively, whereas $ \bd_0 = \mathbf{u}_{\UAV} - \mathbf{u}_{\BS} = [x_{\UAV} - x_{\BS} , y_{\UAV} - y_{\BS} , \hUAV - \hBS]^T$ and $ \bd_k = \mathbf{u}_{\UAV} - \mathbf{u}_{\UE,k} = [x_{\UAV} - x_{\UE,k} , y_{\UAV} - y_{\UE,k} , \hUAV ]^T$ are the distance vectors from the UAV to the BS and $ \UEk $, respectively.